volumio/volumio-plugins/plugins/music_service/volspotconnect/readme.md

 - feed back of saved settings not always work....
 - complex password works, but are not saved properly in config.json
-- UI only works with English language.
-So choose English in appearance, set the plugin (credentials) and after you can choose your language.

 Todo